JustasMasiulis/lazy_importer/README.md

 define LAZY_IMPORTER_CASE_INSENSITIVE to enable case insensitive comparisons.

+define LAZY_IMPORTER_RESOLVE_FORWARDED_EXPORTS to enable resolution of forwarded exports.
+IMPORTANT: LAZY_IMPORTER_CASE_INSENSITIVE might be necessary for this option to function properly.

 define LAZY_IMPORTER_WINDOWS_INCLUDE_DIR with your files include path not to use <Windows.h> and <Winternl.h>